Adrian-Rewaj/invoices-poc/README.md

-# Invoice System - Monorepo
+# Invoice System - Monorepo - Proof Of Concept

 Modern invoice system built as a monorepo with four JavaScript applications:
 - **web-app** (Next.js) - Main application with user interface